murchandamus/bips/bip-update-process.md

 ##### Revisions

-To help implementers understand updates to a BIP, any changes after it has reached Preliminary or Active are tracked with version, date, and description in a Change Log section.
+To help implementers understand updates to a BIP, any changes after it has reached Ready or Active are tracked with version, date, and description in a Change Log section.
 The version number is inspired by semantic versioning (MAJOR.MINOR.PATCH).
-The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be an exception after a BIP is Preliminary, and not happen to a BIP that is Active).
+The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be an exception after a BIP is Ready, and not happen to a BIP that is Active).
 The MINOR version is incremented whenever the specification of the BIP is changed or extended in a backward-compatible way.
 The PATCH version is incremented for other changes to the BIP that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
-The version should start at 1.0.0 with the date the BIP was promoted to Preliminary.
+The version should start at 1.0.0 with the date the BIP was promoted to Ready.
 An example for a Change Log section can be seen in [BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
 After a BIP receives a Change Log, the Preamble must indcate the latest version in the Revision header.